- In addition to recommendations, what else is in the application?

 2. For Recommenders: Can my recommender just write a letter?
 What if they have questions or problems?

-The online forms must be completed to satisfy the application requirements.
-This includes responding to specific questions.
+Completion of online form required.
+Recommenders respond to specific questions.
 A letter will not satisfy the recommendation process.

 Is your recommender having problems of any kind?
 Can't get to the form, information disappears, not sure what to do?
-Your recommender (not you) should contact our office directly for help.
-They can reach us at <firstname.lastname@example.org>.
-If they call, please urge them to leave a message if we can't answer: 503-375-5493.
+Your recommender (not you) should contact our office for help - email@example.com.
+By phone, please urge them to leave a message if we can't answer: 503-375-5493.

 3. What information about my application do my recommenders get?